Park Lane Primary

 • Provide alternative activities for children unable to take part in certain sessions linked to religion

-• Non gender specific dressing up clothes in foundation unit.
+• Non gender specific dressing up clothes across the school.

 • Assemblies- exploring shared values-promoting respect and tolerance of differences.